 Dr. Jeannine Bennett is the founder and CEO of Vision to Purpose, a woman-owned small business dedicated to helping individuals and organizations be the best they can be.

 Vision to Purpose is an organization dedicated to helping individuals and businesses succeed by offering tailored career, life, and business solutions.

 Need a resume writer?
 How about a career coach?
 Perhaps a business consultant?
 Look no further, Dr. Bennett and the Vision to Purpose team can help!
-You can learn more about Vision to Purpose by visiting our Website.
+You can learn more about Vision to Purpose by contacting us.